FinHub was adapted from AddressBook-Level3 (AB3) created by the SE-EDU initiative.

 The user selects the client to be deleted.

-FinHub removes the client from the address book.
+FinHub removes the client.

 FinHub displays a success message.